To help maintain the smooth running of your office, here are 6 important questions you should be asking your facility management team:

 You will need to work with them on more projects and issues than you can bargain for and building a relationship with the facilities team will help get the job done quickly and efficiently.

-As office manager you will often be managing the facilities team, employees and third party service providers such as professional office cleaning services – is there a structure in place to manage these inter-connecting relationships?
+As office manager you will often be managing the facilities team, employees and third party service providers such as professional office cleaning services.
+Is there a structure in place to manage these inter-connecting relationships?

 5. Is there an adequate budget?

-The facilities management team will be able to advise on when to outsource work to experienced service providers, for example, to fix the printer or other equipment.
+The facilities management team will be able to advise on when to outsource work to experienced service providers.
+For example, to fix the printer or other equipment.

 6. Are we ready for an emergency?

-According to Facilities Executive magazine, safety in the workplace was among the top criteria cited by employees considering a job offer, so quality facilities management could also help you attract and retain talented employees.
+According to Facilities Executive magazine, safety in the workplace was among the top criteria cited by employees considering a job offer.
+So quality facilities management could also help you attract and retain talented employees.

 Speak to us at Swift Office Cleaning Services for a quality, efficient and professional office cleaning service.